 Centennial events will include special concerts, classes and other campuswide activities during the Leonard Bernstein Festival of the Creative Arts, April 15-22, 2018.

-Featured events include selections from Bernstein’s opera "Trouble in Tahiti" performed by the Boston Lyric Opera; "Late Night with Leonard Bernstein," a cabaret-style concert narrated by his daughter, Jamie Bernstein; and a concert version of Bernstein's “Mass,” performed by the Brandeis University Chorus and guest artists.
+Featured events include selections from Bernstein’s opera "Trouble in Tahiti" performed by the Boston Lyric Opera; "Late Night with Leonard Bernstein," a cabaret-style concert narrated by his daughter, Nina Bernstein; and a concert version of Bernstein's “Mass,” performed by the Brandeis University Chorus and guest artists.

 Leonard Bernstein at 100 is the worldwide celebration of the 100th birthday of Leonard Bernstein.
 Visit the official website to learn more about Bernstein’s life and works, share your memories of Leonard Bernstein, and to follow news of centennial events around the world.